franciscoIt/franciscoIt/README.md

 ## Hello, I'm Iván! 👋
-I am a software developer with experience in different back-end projects, solid foundation in mobile development and passion 👨‍💻 for creating robust, clean, and modern software.
+I am a software developer with experience in various back-end projects, a solid foundation in mobile development, and a passion for creating robust, clean, and modern software.
+I am currently working in Berlin.
+I am a native Spanish speaker and have a fluent level in English.
-I’m currently working on Berlin
-I am a native Spanish speaker and have a fluent level in English 🌐.

 <!--
 Here are some ideas to get you started: